BWsix/dough/README.md

 2. pull the latest changes by running `git pull`
 3. install the dependencies by running `pip install -r requirements.txt`

+or

+1. execute the update script by running `update`

 ## Usage

 `/upload [image]` - upload rips anonymously